calebfaris/ict302-5/content/posts/initial_group_contract.md

 If our website managed to be absolutely terrible, bottom of the barrel work, it would be given an ***"F"***.
-This website would not resemble a shelter website at all and will look like a scam.
+This website would not resemble a shelter website at all and will look like a sketchy website.